 For example, University of Chicago Medical Center: Alcohol and Anesthetic Actions talks about the ability of alcohol (and inhaled anesthetics) to enhance the effects of the neurotransmitter GABA, which is an inhibitory neurotransmitter.
-Enhancing an inhibitor would have the effect of making things sluggish, which matches the behavior you see in a drunk person.
-Glutamine is an excitatory neurotransmitter that alcohol weakens.
-By making this excitatory neurotransmitter less effective, you also get sluggishness.
+Enhancing an inhibitor generally induces sluggishness, which matches the behavior you see in a drunk person.
+Alcohol not only enhances an inhibitor, it also weakens an excitatory neurotransmitter called glutamine.
+Dampening the effect of an excitatory neurotransmitter also produces sluggishness.
 Alcohol does this by interacting with the receptors on the receiving cells in these pathways.

 The order in which alcohol affects the various brain centers is as follows:

 - Limbic system